prasannazzz/MunchMind-A-mindful-approach-to-munching./README.md

 # 🍴 MunchMind: Revolutionizing Your Mealtime Habits with AI 🥗

 **MunchMind** is an innovative mobile application that leverages AI and wearable sensors to help users improve their eating habits.
-By analyzing real-time data, the app provides actionable feedback to ensure healthier, more mindful eating patterns.
+By analyzing real-time data, the app provides actionable feedback to ensure healthier, more mindful eating patterns..

 ---